 Central Park Christmas Tree Lighting and Flotilla

 Ever seen a floating Christmas Tree?
-Now’s your chance!
-The Central Park Conservancy rings in the holiday season with Santa, cocoa and cookies, and cookies.
+Now's your chance!
+The Central Park Conservancy rings in the holiday season with Santa, cocoa, carols and cookies.
 The event includes a festive lighting of a flotilla of trees on the Harlem Meer.